In order to understand zero-based budgeting, the first thing one should understand is the various parts of a typical business budget.

-As the name says “Zero-based budgeting” is an approach to plan and prepare the budget from the scratch.
-Zero-based budgeting starts from zero, rather than a traditional budget that is based on previous budgets.
 With this budgeting approach, you need to justify each and every expense before adding it to the actual budget.
 The primary objective of zero-based budgeting is the reduction of unnecessary costs by looking at where costs can be cut.

 To create a zero-base budget involvement of the employees is required.
 You can ask your employees what kind of expenses the business will have to bear and figure out where you can control such expenses.
 If a particular expense fails to benefit the business, the same should be axed from the budget.

 Differences between Traditional Budgeting and Zero Base Budgeting

 - In traditional Budgeting, the previous year’s budget is taken as a base for the preparation of a budget.
 Whereas, each time the budget under zero-based budgeting is created, the activities are re-evaluated and thus started from scratch.

 - The emphasis of traditional budgeting is on the previous expenditure level.
 On the contrary, zero-based budgeting focuses on forming a new economic proposal, whenever the budget is set.